CyberRyder/randomizer/README.md

 **Support or Contact**

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+(Not related to pokemon)

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.